vseloved/rutils/docs/tutorial.md

 It supports automatic ignoring of `_` argument and, also, iterating over alists.

 Another idea I had was to distinguish hash-table-related operations with a hash-sign at the end.
-It brough to the definition of a group of alternative hash-table operations:
+It brought to the definition of a group of alternative hash-table operations:

 - `get#` - `gethash`
 - `set#` - `sethash`